miamtech/mealz-documentation/docs/web_ssr/main-features/pre-rendered-components.md

 ## HTTP request headers

-Certain informations are needed to display all of our components.
-In order to not have too much parameters on each route, these informations are passed as mandatory HTTP request headers on all requests to components endpoints
+Some informations are needed to display all of our components.
+In order to not have too much parameters on each route, these informations are passed as mandatory HTTP request headers on all requests to custom elements endpoints

 ```json
 {